 No matter how diligent you are with cleansing your Salesforce, mistakes do happen and merging records is permanent and cannot be undone.
 It brings a lot of anxiety and believe me, you are not alone.
 Have you ever found yourself frantically looking for an undo button after realizing that you’ve made a mistake in merge?

-Having a complete backup of your Salesforce data would be a solution but it comes with its own limitations, data privacy concerns not to mention high costs associated with it.
-DataGroomr solution is simple, secure and effective.
+Having a complete backup of your Salesforce data would be a solution but it comes with its own limitations such as data privacy concerns, not to mention the high costs associated with it.
+DataGroomr’s solution is simple, secure and effective.

-Duplicates which were deleted after merge are stored in Salesforce recycle bin for up to 30 days however simply restoring a record from Recycle Bin won’t reinstate relations to the child objects which were reparented to a master record.
-DataGroomr addresses exactly that by storing IDs of all related objects which were moved during merge and as we only store IDs there is no security or privacy concerns, these IDs are meaningless by itself.
+Duplicates that were deleted after a merge are stored in Salesforce recycle bin for up to 30 days; however, simply restoring a record from the Recycle Bin won’t reinstate relations to the child objects which were reparented to a master record.
+DataGroomr addresses exactly that by storing IDs of all related objects that were moved during merge and, as we only store IDs, there are no security or privacy concerns – these IDs are meaningless by itself.

 Undo function is available in Auditr in the Log Browser as well as from a new Recyle Bin page.
-You’ll be able to see how many records were reparented and by clicking Restore button a record is undeleted and related objects are reparented.
+You’ll be able to see how many records were reparented.
+By clicking the Restore button, a record is undeleted and related objects are reparented.